 U.S. Study Abroad

-The number of U.S. students who studied abroad for academic credit increased by three percent to 283,332 students in 2011/12, a higher rate of growth than the one percent increase the previous year.
+The number of U.S. students who studied abroad for academic credit increased by two percent to 289,408 students in 2013/12, a slightly lower rate of growth than the three percent increase the previous year.
 Study abroad by American students has more than tripled over the past two decades.
 Despite these increases, fewer than 10 percent of all U.S. college students study abroad at some point during their undergraduate years.

 Watch briefing on U.S. study abroad data